“Light time” could be described as away of time reckoning using a system of daily categories based on the intensity of light from dawn to dusk.

 Daytime temporal categories

-Our research suggests that the Noongar traditionally divided their day into at least nine inter-phasing temporal categories (or subcategories) corresponding to dawn, daybreak, sunrise, morning, noon, early afternoon, late afternoon, sunset and twilight.
-These named periods may have been further differentiated into smaller and more subtler divisions of time, depending on the context of seasonal, cultural and economic activities.7
+Our research suggests that the Noongar traditionally divided their day into at least nine inter-phasing temporal categories corresponding to dawn, daybreak, sunrise, morning, noon, early afternoon, late afternoon, sunset and twilight.
+These named periods may have been further differentiated into smaller and more subtler divisions of time, depending on the context of their seasonal, cultural and economic activities.7

 The passage of the sun across the sky was a time reckoning mechanism used in many ancient cultures.
 It was accepted that the sun would rise in the east at the beginning of each day and set in the west at the end of the day.
 This had been happening since time immemorial and formed the basis of daylight or what we refer to in this paper as “light time” reckoning.